telerik/kendo-ui-core/docs/api/javascript/ui/dropdownlist.md

 The [data source](/api/javascript/data/datasource) of the widget.
 Configured via the [dataSource](#configuration-dataSource) option.

-> Changes of the data source will be reflected in the widget.
+> * Changes of the data source will be reflected in the widget.

-> **Important:** Assigning a new data source would have no effect.
+> * Assigning a new data source would have no effect.
 Use the [setDataSource](#methods-setDataSource) method instead.

 #### Example - add a data item to the data source
     <input id="dropdownlist" />